-At the heart of The Met’s restoration project lies its massive 100,000-square foot theater, capable of hosting 3,500 audience members.
+At the heart of The Met’s restoration project lies its massive 100,000-square foot theater, capable of hosting 3,500 audience members (check out the seating chart).
 Despite housing some of the latest in cutting-edge technology and modern design, The Met retains its classic Opera house feel, complete with gold-flecked trimmings along the ceiling, walls, and columns, and tiered seating including a two-level balcony and box seats on either side of the orchestra pit.

 Concessions provided by locally owned Brûlée Catering make your experience at The Met Philly one that is truly Philadelphian, serving up the best in craft beers, wine, and specialty cocktails alongside a menu of light bites to enjoy before each show and at intermission.

 The Met Philadelphia features a grand total of 12 bars throughout its space, including a full-service bar in the lobby.